ros-navigation/navigation2/sphinx_doc/build_instructions/build_docs/build_troubleshooting_guide.rst

 Common Navigation2 Dependencies Build Failures
 ==============================================

-* Makse sure that .bashrc file has no ROS environment variables in it.
+* Make sure that .bashrc file has no ROS environment variables in it.
 Open new terminals and try to build the packages again.

 * Make sure to run rosdep for the correct ROS 2 distribution.
   ``rosdep install -y -r -q --from-paths src --ignore-src --rosdistro <ros2-distro>``